-SeaHarmony welcomes all ocean scientists (including graduate students), formal and informal ocean educators, resource managers, and ocean related organizations and community groups.
+SeaHarmony welcomes all ocean scientists, ocean educators, resource managers, artists, and ocean related organizations and community groups.

 If you could take all of the bigger organisms of the ocean (whales, sharks, fish, squid) and add up their total weight, and then took all of the microscopic organisms (like plankton) in the ocean and added up their total weight, which one would weigh more?
 You might be surprised to hear that the microscopic organisms weigh over 40 times more than all other organisms in the ocean combined!

 Have you heard of coral bleaching?
 That is what happens when corals lose their green or brown colored algae living inside of them due to environmental stress such as warmer temperatures.
 If conditions return to normal fairly quickly, the algae will come back; but if conditions change for too long then the coral will be permanently bleached and won’t be able to survive.

 Scientists expect sea levels to rise approximately 3 feet (1 m) in the next 100 years due to global warming.
 This is not only due to the melting of polar land ice, but also “thermal expansion”, in which water increases in volume as it warms.